Originally Posted: Jun 4, 2018

 Take advantage of being on campus

 Ask your tour guide what buildings are open to the public.
 They can’t fit everything into an hour-long walking tour, so take it upon yourself to check out the rest of the school after.
+(This means you need to plan in advance to hang around campus to do so.
+So don’t overbook yourself by scheduling a tour at another nearby school only 30 minutes after the end of the last one.)
 You should also check out the official school bookstore, because that’s where you can buy school swag.

 Pay attention to admission info